-Standards of Satisfactory Academic Progress (SAP) are applied at the end of every Spring Semester to determine eligibility for the following academic year.
+Standards of Satisfactory Academic Progress (SAP) are applied at the end of every semester to determine eligibility for the next term.
 SAP standards are calculated using the cumulative GPA and cumulative completion rate.
 Students must maintain an overall GPA of 2.0 or higher, and a completion rate of 67% or more.

 - Students will be placed on financial aid suspension if they have not met the standards of satisfactory academic progress.
 Students will be ineligible for aid during the suspension.
 Students will need to raise their GPA and/or completion rate to meet the minimum SAP requirements to regain financial aid eligibility.
-You may not appeal financial aid suspension. - The evaluation period will be based on attendance in all prior semester(s) and will include all classes attempted whether federal aid was received or not.
+You may appeal financial aid suspension, please see a Financial Aid representative for more details. - The evaluation period will be based on attendance in all prior semester(s) and will include all classes attempted whether federal aid was received or not.
 The initial evaluation at the Technical College of the Lowcountry will be based on all previous institutions attended once the transcripts are received, evaluated, and posted to the student's record.
-SAP will be reviewed at the end of the Spring Semester and transcripts from all previously attended colleges must be submitted to the Admissions office.
+SAP will be reviewed at the end of each semester and transcripts from all previously attended colleges must be submitted to the Enrollment Services office.
 Students who fail to submit transcripts from previously attended colleges will be considered as not making satisfactory academic progress and will be suspended from receiving financial aid.
-The student's cumulative GPA and completion ratio must meet the minimum standards or the student will be placed on suspension. - Credits evaluated will include credits attempted at the TCL, transfer credits accepted by TCL, and courses funded through consortium agreement. - Students who do not meet the Standards of Satisfactory Academic Progress will be notified through the my.tcl.edu student email account. - Students not meeting federal financial aid satisfactory academic progress will be suspended from receiving any additional Title IV funding. - Students must meet the federal standards of satisfactory academic progress before any additional Title IV funding will be disbursed.
+The student's cumulative GPA and completion ratio must meet the minimum standards or the student will be placed on suspension. - Credits evaluated will include credits attempted at the TCL, transfer credits accepted by TCL, and courses funded through consortium agreement. - Students who do not meet the Standards of Satisfactory Academic Progress will be notified through the my.tcl.edu student email account.

+- Students not meeting federal financial aid satisfactory academic progress will be suspended from receiving any additional Title IV funding and will have an opportunity to appeal. - Students must meet the federal standards of satisfactory academic progress before any additional Title IV funding will be disbursed. - Students who have submitted an appeal and find they meet the requirements will be placed on Financial Aid Termination.